License Plates & Placards in ArkansasCompare Car Insurance Quotes in 3 Steps

 Handicapped plates provide disabled drivers and passengers with more convenient parking privileges.

-You can choose from over 60 different specialty plates.
+You can choose from a variety of different specialty plates.
 There are eligibility requirements depending on which specialty plate you want.

 For example, the retired military plates are only available to Arkansas residents who are retired from the Army, Navy, Marine Corps, Air Force, Coast Guard, or National Guard.